AGNC Investment's Q3 2017 And 10/20/2017 BV Projection (Includes MTGE And Annaly BV Projection)

 In addition, through research, I have determined AGNC utilized the company's ATM equity offering program during the third quarter of 2017.
 I am projecting approximately 7.6 million shares of common stock were issued under this program.
 Even though AGNC's stock price throughout the quarter traded above its "tangible" BV as of 6/30/2017 ($19.25 per share), I am making the assumption there was no activity within the company's dividend reinvestment/direct stock purchase programs during the third quarter of 2017.
 My reasoning is mainly due to the September 2017 equity offering described above.

 When it comes to AGNC's repurchase program, this was created in October 2012 and was fairly recently amended in October 2016 to allow AGNC to repurchase up to $1 billion of the company's outstanding shares of common stock through 12/31/2017.
 As of 6/30/2017, AGNC had $1 billion remaining under the company's stock repurchase program.
-AGNC intends to buyback outstanding shares of common stock only when the repurchase price is materially accretive to CURRENT tangible BV.
+AGNC intends to buy back outstanding shares of common stock only when the repurchase price is materially accretive to CURRENT tangible BV.
 Since AGNC's stock price traded modestly-materially above the company's CURRENT tangible BV throughout the third quarter of 2017, I believe management did not repurchase any outstanding shares of common stock.

 2) Preferred Stock:

 The dividend accrued/declared on AGNC's recently redeemed "Series A Preferred Stock" (AGNCP), "Series B Preferred Stock" (AGNCB), and newly issued "Series C Preferred Stock" (AGNCN) for the third quarter of 2017 was $0.333 per share, $0.484375 per depositary share, and $0.25764 per depository share, respectively.
 When calculated, I am projecting AGNC had total dividend distributions to AGNCP, AGNCB, and AGNCN shareholders of ($9) million for the third quarter of 2017.
-When combined, I am projecting AGNC had dividend distributions to preferred shareholders of ($22) million for the nine-months ended 9/30/2017.
+When combined, I am projecting AGNC had dividend distributions to preferred shareholders of ($22) million for the nine months ended 9/30/2017.

-After combining the common and preferred stock dividend distributions for the first, second, and third quarters of 2017, I am projecting AGNC's total decrease in net common equity from stockholder transactions was ($589) million for the nine-months ended 9/30/2017 (see red reference "C" in Table 2 above).
+After combining the common and preferred stock dividend distributions for the first, second, and third quarters of 2017, I am projecting AGNC's total decrease in net common equity from stockholder transactions was ($589) million for the nine months ended 9/30/2017 (see red reference "C" in Table 2 above).

 D) Capital Share Transactions: